-- 39. On the Desktop Setup screen, highlight resolution and click the Properties button. - Select a new resolution.
-(To select a new resolution, you must first click the current selection to de-select it and click the desired selection to change the resolution.)
+- 41. On the Desktop Setup screen, highlight resolution and click the Properties button. - Select a new resolution.
+(To select a new resolution, you must first click the current selection to de-select it, and then click the desired selection to change the resolution.)

-Note: Compag recommends using the default color selection of 65536 [16-bit].
+Note: Compaq recommends using the default color selection of 65536 [16-bit].

-- 40. Click the Monitor tab.
-Select vendor and name selection, then click the OK button. - 41.
-Click the Finish button and click the Save Configuration button. - 42.
+- 42. Click the Monitor tab.
+Select vendor and name selection, then click the OK button. - 43.
+Click the Finish button and click the Save Configuration button. - 44.
 Click the Yes button and installation will complete.

-- 43. To view the desktop and begin using the graphical user interface (GUI), follow these steps: - Modify /boot/elilo.conf to include the following line in each kernel section: append="swiotlb=32768" - After configuring X, modify /etc/inittab to start X automatically on boot.
+45. After configuring X, modify /etc/inittab to start X automatically on boot.
 Search for the line containing id:3:initdefault.
 Change 3 to 5 and save the file.